murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

 ---

 ### Setup and Configuration
-The template is designed to work with Reaktor 6 hosted inside Ableton Live.
-You can use it to play a sequence either on a VST virtual instrument or an external instrument (with MIDI or CV Tools).
-An important consideration for the design was the use of Ableton Link to keep the synchronization of the sequencer steps with the TouchOSC controller.
-(Otherwise, the design of the TouchOSC controller with Reaktor standalone, the clock/gate synchronization resulted in a more challenging and difficult task).
-To make it easy the following files are included in the repository to quickly setup and run it.
+The template is designed to work with Reaktor 6 ***HOSTED*** inside Ableton Live.
+You can use it to play a sequence either with virtual instrument (VST plugin) or with an external instrument (MIDI or CV Tools).
+An important consideration for the design was the use of Ableton Link to keep the clock synchronization of the sequencer steps with the TouchOSC controller.
+Tablethe following files are included in the repository to quickly setup and run it.
 The files contain all the midi and osc mappings required and the Reaktor 6 rack wiring.

 ![](images/img3.Ableton_TouchOSC_setup.jpg)